pingcap/docs-cn/partitioned-table.md

 With regard to partition management, any operation that requires moving data in the bottom implementation is not supported currently, including but not limited to: adjust the number of partitions in a Hash partitioned table, modify the Range of a Range partitioned table, merge partitions and exchange partitions.

-For the unsupported partitioning types, when you create a table in TiDB, the partitioning information is ignored and the table is created in the regular form with a warning reported. `INFORMATION_SCHEMA.PARTITION` tables are not supported currently in TiDB.
+For the unsupported partitioning types, when you create a table in TiDB, the partitioning information is ignored and the table is created in the regular form with a warning reported.

 The `LOAD DATA` syntax does not support partition selection currently in TiDB.